ADHD

 • Increased ability to stay present and embodied throughout the day, thereby allowing you to better recognize and meet physical and emotional needs, recognize thinking patterns and enjoy opportunities for connection and pleasant experiences.

-• Increased insight into how family, work and other social dynamics are affecting your nervous system, including your thoughts and the things you do to cope.
+• Increased insight into how family, work and other social dynamics are affecting your nervous system.

 • Increased insight into how unmet needs result in unpleasant emotions, how to recognize emotions in the body, and how to use values (rather than just emotions and mood) as guides for decision-making/action.